 3. Pay Attention to Your Credit

-Paying attention to your credit report can help you manage it effectively and watch for signs of inaccuracies or fraud.
-When false information lands on y our credit report, it can be a symptom of identity theft.
+Paying attention to your credit history can help you manage it effectively and watch for signs of inaccuracies or fraud.
+When false information lands on your credit report, it can be a symptom of identity theft.

 Paying attention to your credit is crucial to protect it.
 If managing your credit report and credit score on your own seems too challenging, you can sign up for credit monitoring and identity protection to give you peace of mind and ensure that someone is looking out for you.
-Identity theft and credit monitoring services can watch your credit reports, provide you with the most current information and alert you whenever something changes.
+Credit monitoring services can watch your credit reports, provide you with the most current information and alert you whenever something changes.